gggeek/phpxmlrpc-extras/README.md

     # and, once you have finished all testing related work:
     ./tests/ci/vm.sh cleanup

-By default, tests are run using php 7.4 in a Container based on Ubuntu 20 Focal.
+By default, tests are run using php 8.1 in a Container based on Ubuntu 22 Jammy.
 You can change the version of PHP and Ubuntu in use by setting the environment variables PHP_VERSION and UBUNTU_VERSION before building the Container.